 - International Students

-Guildhall School of Music & Drama is one of the world's leading conservatoires and drama schools, offering musicians, actors, stage managers and theatre technicians an inspiring environment in which to develop as artists and professionals.
-Guildhall School has professional partnerships with the Barbican Centre, the London Symphony Orchestra, the BBC Symphony Orchestra, the Royal Opera House and the Academy of Ancient Music.
+Guildhall School of Music and Drama offers musicians, actors, stage managers and production artists an inspiring environment in which to develop as artists and professionals.
+It has professional partnerships with the Barbican Centre, the London Symphony Orchestra, the BBC Symphony Orchestra, the Royal Opera House and the Academy of Ancient Music.

 Teaching Excellence Framework (TEF)